DanielleSison/nux-tempestas-xvii/README.md

 ## Screenshot

-Below is a screenshot of the sample readme generated, it can also be found under the sample folder in this repository.
+Below is a screenshot of the sample weather dashboard:

 ![Nux Tempestas XVII](./assets/images/screenshot.png)